Sable: Reproduction

 Mating generally occurs between June and August 15, though the date varies geographically.
 When courting, sables run, jump and "rumble" like cats.
 Males dig metre long shallow grooves in the snow, frequently accompanied by urination.
 Males fight each other violently for females.
 Females enter estrus in spring.
 Mating can last as long as eight hours.
 After insemination, the blastocyst does not implant into the uterine wall of the female.
 Instead, implantation occurs eight months later; although gestation lasts 245 to 298 days, embryonic development requires only 25–30 days.
-Sables birth in tree hollows, where they build nests composed of moss, leaves, and dried grass.
+Sables give birth in tree hollows, where they build nests composed of moss, leaves, and dried grass.
 Litters number one to seven young, although litters of two or three are most common.
 Males assist females by defending their territories and providing food.

 Sables are born with eyes closed and skin covered in a very thin layer of hair.
 Newborn cubs weigh between 25 and 35 g and average 10 to 12 cm in length.
 They open their eyes between 30 and 36 days, and leave the nest shortly afterwards.
 At seven weeks, the young are weaned and given regurgitated food.
 They reach sexual maturity at the age of two years.
 They have been reported to live for up to twenty two years on fur farms, and up to eighteen years in the wild.

 Sables can interbreed with pine martens.
 This has been observed in the wild, where the two species overlap in the Ural Mountains, and is sometimes deliberately encouraged on fur farms.
 The resulting hybrid, referred to as a kidus, is slightly smaller than a pure sable, with coarser fur, but otherwise similar markings, and a long bushy tail.
 Kiduses are typically sterile, although there has been one recorded instance of a female kidus successfully breeding with a male pine marten.